Skip to content

 3. Pin PowerShell to the Taskbar

-If you want to open PowerShell with a single click of your mouse, pinning it to the Taskbar of your Windows PC is a great idea.
-Click the Start icon, scroll down to ‘Windows PowerShell‘ and click it.
+You can pin the PowerShell shortcut to the Taskbar to launch it with a single click.
+Click the Start icon, scroll down to ‘Windows PowerShell‘, and click it.
 Right-click Windows PowerShell, and click the More >Pin to Taskbar option.
 The PowerShell shortcut will be pinned to the Windows Taskbar.

 pin windows powershell to taskbar